Reesist/reesist/README.md

 **Why?**
 -----

 Raptoreums combination of Proof of Work (POW) and Smartnodes which offer an option for passive income and offering the network increased protection and decentralization is optimal to being able to Reesist.
+Reesist will continue to inherit Raptoreums advanced features such as NFTs and Smart Contracts and hopefully further expand adding more features such as additional privacy options.

 We will Reesist!